 In 1981, the former Eureka Township Hall was moved to the museum property and renovated somewhat to be used for additional display space and/or storage.

-Despite being closed during 2020 due to the corona virus pandemic, we continue our off-site and behind-the-scenes projects and added a new accessible entry.
+Despite being closed during 2020 due to the corona virus pandemic, we continued our off-site and behind-the-scenes projects and added a new accessible entry.
 We look forward to a “rosy” future of providing an exciting experience for our visitors as they learn more about the history of Greenville and area.

 We appreciate the support of our community throughout our past history.
 As we head into the next 50 years, we need YOUR support to take us into the future!